choojs/choo/README.md

 We believe frameworks should be disposable, and components recyclable.
 We don't want a web where walled gardens jealously compete with one another.
-By making the DOM the lowest common denominator, switching from one framework to another becomes frictionless. `choo` is modest in its design; we don't believe it will be top of the class forever, so we've made it as easy to toss out as it is to pick up.
+By making the DOM the lowest common denominator, switching from one framework to another becomes frictionless.
+Choo is modest in its design; we don't believe it will be top of the class forever, so we've made it as easy to toss out as it is to pick up.